 By giving critical support to their campaign we would be opening ourselves to the same mistake.
-Rather than reaching and educating their supporters we would only be playing to their misunderstanding.
+Rather only be playing to their misunderstanding.

 Finally, the CLP is made up of middle class elements like lawyers and free lance radicals left over from the 60's, college teachers and social workers who are open to considerable petty bourgeois pressure, and workers.
 Their composition is not homogeneous.
 The relative weight of the working class elements is not that great.
 They are a Stalinist party but not the Stalinist party which we recognize as part of the working class movement because of its special relationship with the Soviet Union.